Hi, this is a comment.

 Sometimes a death follows mountains of medical bills.
 Under the Wrongful Death Statute, hospitals, doctors and ambulance providers must follow specific steps — and the surviving families may not be responsible for all their bills.
 Therefore, it is critical to get legal representation early to protect your rights.

-Our legal team will help you hold the negligent liable.
+As a wrongful death lawyer in Denver, our legal team will help you hold the negligent party liable.
 We are committed to providing competent and compassionate representation that secures justice for our clients as they grieve.

 Fuller Law can litigate any wrongful death situation

 If your loved one was killed by someone that was committing a crime, such as felony DUI or Vehicular Homicide, special categories of damages may be available.
-Some wrongful death cases fall into the category of a “felonious killing.”
+In Denver, some wrongful death cases fall into the category of a “felonious killing.”
 There are no limits on damages caused by a felonious killing.
-Other cases are eligible for a claim of punitive damages, which a jury can award for willful and wanton behavior, such as drunk driving or using drugs.
+Other cases are eligible for a claim of punitive damages, where a jury can award for willful and wanton behavior, such as drunk driving or using drugs.
 When special circumstances such as these are present in your case, it is particularly important to contact Fuller Law.